ImpendingDoom28/parcel-transformer-tsc-sourcemaps/README.md

 npm i --save-dev parcel-transformer-tsc-sourcemaps
 ```

-2. Then, in your `.parcelrc` file change your `"@parcel/transformer-typescript-tsc"` with `"parcel-transformer-tsc-sourcemaps"`
+2. Then, in your `.parcelrc` file replace your `"@parcel/transformer-typescript-tsc"` with `"parcel-transformer-tsc-sourcemaps"`

 ```json
 {